electrodad81/StoryWorld/README.md

 - **Telemetry & logging** — Choice latency, danger streaks, and outcomes are recorded for analysis.
 - **Exploration mode (experimental)** — Toggle via `?explore=1` query param or `EXPLORE=1` environment variable to try the new exploration engine.

+### Exploration v2

+The second iteration of exploration adds a lightweight map graph, visible non‑player characters (NPCs), items, and a simple romance cooldown system.
+Item pickups, drops, and usage are persisted in the SQLite backend.

 ## Getting Started

 ### Prerequisites